 As for where exactly the contamination is coming from, you don’t have to look far.
 In fact, go take a look in the mirror.
 You, you dirty human, are one heck of a vector for mushroom contamination.
 There are billions of microorganisms on you right now.
 Yuck!
 Take a shower before you do any sterile lab work to limit the chance of those little guys jumping into your grow.

 If you practice good sterile technique, make sure you properly prepare and sterilize your substrates, and ensure you’re as clean as you can be before working with sterile substrates, you’ll definitely increase your chance at success.
+And if you find yourself overjoyed with the process and ever thirsty for more, you may have just found your calling at the perfect time.

 About the Author